sophiajjj96-eng/f1-performance-analytics/README.md

-# F1 Performance Analytics
+# F1 Performance Analytics | SQL + Tableau

-An end-to-end SQL analytics project analyzing historical Formula 1 race data to evaluate driver and constructor performance using KPI modeling and dashboard visualization.
+An end-to-end data analytics project analyzing 20+ years of Formula 1 race data (2000–2024) to evaluate driver and constructor performance using SQL-based KPI modeling and Tableau dashboards.

-The project demonstrates how relational race data can be transformed into performance insights through SQL analysis and visualized using Tableau.
+This project demonstrates how structured relational race data can be transformed into performance insights through SQL analysis and visualized using interactive dashboards.

 ---

 # Project Overview

-This project analyzes historical Formula 1 race data to evaluate both **long-term career performance** and **short-term race momentum** of drivers and constructors.
+This project analyzes historical Formula 1 race data to evaluate both long-term career performance and short-term performance momentum of drivers and constructors.

-The workflow simulates a typical data analytics pipeline:
+The workflow mirrors a typical analytics pipeline:

 1. Extract structured race data
 2. Transform and aggregate metrics using SQL
 3. Build performance KPIs
 4. Visualize insights using Tableau dashboards

 The objective is to identify performance patterns and compare historical consistency with recent performance trends.